What do volunteers do?

 - Surveys of flora and fauna

-You will receive ‘on-the-job’ training from fully skilled team leaders, as well as classroom-based training course that all recruits are asked to undertake.
+Volunteers receive task-focused training from staff and volunteer leaders, as well as classroom-based training course that all recruits are asked to undertake.
 Courses are held annually and provide a broad introduction to countryside management and conservation.

 - Introduction to Countryside Management & countryside organisations